chrisvince/react-packages/packages/styled-variant/README.md

 Initialize styledVariant using `initStyledVariant`.
 ```
 import styled from 'styled-components'
-import { initStyledVariant } from '@nmsp/styled-variant'
+import { initStyledVariant } from 'styled-variant'

 // Create variant map with styles
 const variants = {